 Opting in means that a user will take an affirmative action to offer their consent.

-The most common way we see opt-in methods implemented is through checkboxes.
-When presented with a checkbox, the user must take action to check the box – which denotes their consent.
+The most common way businesses implement opt-in methods is through checkboxes.
+When presented with a checkbox, the user must take action to check the box, which denotes their consent.

-Opting in can be used in a variety of situations, including email and newsletter mailing lists, cookie use, and legal policy agreement.
+Opting in can be used in a variety of situations, including subscribing to email and newsletter mailing lists, accepting cookie use, and agreeing to legal policies.

 Example of Opt In

-In the example below, you can see opt-in mechanisms in action:
+In the example below, you can see an opt-in mechanism in action:

-When a user registers for an account, they have the opportunity to opt in to receiving emails and/or to agree to the terms of use and privacy policy.
-When they first arrive on this page, both boxes are unchecked, allowing them to take action to indicate their preferences.
+Here, when a user registers for an account, they have the opportunity to opt in to receiving emails as well as to agree to the terms of use and privacy policy.
+When users first arrive on this page, both boxes are unchecked, allowing them to take direct action to indicate their preferences.

 Opt Out Meaning

-Opting out means a user will take action to withdraw their consent.
+Opting out means a user takes action to withdraw their consent.

 There are two main ways to offer opt-outs to users.

-In this example, assume that the user entered this page and the boxes were already checked.
-The user then has the opportunity to uncheck the boxes in order to withdraw their consent – or opt out.
+In this example, assume that the two boxes at the bottom of the form were already checked when the user accessed the page.
+The user then has the opportunity to opt out, meaning they uncheck the boxes in order to withdraw their consent.

 Another form of opt-out is consent withdrawal.

-In this email from Invision, they note users’ ability to opt out of receiving future marketing contact by directing them to a preference manager via the opt out link.
+In this email from Invision, the company notifies users that they may opt out of receiving future marketing contact by directing them to a preference manager via the opt-out link.

-An even more common method of opt-out that you’re probably familiar with – and may even employ yourself – is the famous “unsubscribe” link.
+An even more common method of opt out that you’re probably familiar with — and may even employ yourself — is the “unsubscribe” link.

-Like we see in this email for MarTechExec, unsubscribe links are often contained in the footer of an email, and direct users to a page or form that allows them to opt out of receiving further outreach from that company.
+As seen in this email for MarTechExec, unsubscribe links are often contained in the footer of an email.
+They direct users to a page or form that allows them to opt out of receiving further outreach from the company.

-If you send any form of commercial email to U.S. residents, having including an unsubscribe option is particularly important as it’s mandated by the rules of the CAN-SPAM Act.
+If you send any form of commercial email to U.S. residents, including an unsubscribe option is particularly important.
+The practice is mandated by the rules of the Controlling the Assault of Non-Solicited Pornography and Marketing Act of 2003, or the CAN-SPAM Act.

 2. When & How to Use Opt-In